 A nurse will contact you 2- 3 days before the procedure to give you detailed instructions.

-Recovering From Your Breast Augmentation Surgery
+Recovering from Your Breast Augmentation Surgery

 Simple Tips after Your Cosmetic Breast Surgery

-Breast augmentation is an out patient surgery, which means you will be able to go home on the same day of the procedure.
+Breast augmentation is an out-patient surgery, which means you will be able to go home on the same day of the procedure.
 It is advised that a companion monitor you for 24 hours after the surgery.
 You may feel weakness or pain and need assistance with common tasks.
 Numbness and altered sensitivity have also been known to occur after breast augmentation surgery, but these usually disappear with time.

 The most common complication to occur after breast augmentation is called capsular contracture.
-This is the formation of a film of scar tissue around the implant that constricts the implant, causing the breast to feel hard.
+This is the formation of a film of scar tissue around the breast implant that constricts the implant, causing the breast to feel hard.
 This can take place either weeks or up to a year after surgery.
 When something is implanted into the body its natural response is to form a capsule of protective collagen fibres around the implant.

-In capsular contraction, this protective layer abnormally hardens, causing the implant to deform or compress.
+In capsular contraction, this protective layer abnormally hardens, causing the breast implant to deform or compress.
 As a result, the breast itself tightens and rises higher on the chest.
 This can be followed with hardness and pain in the breast.
 In most cases, this can be alleviated by applying external pressure.
 This is done by your cosmetic surgeon at the La Fontaine clinic with or without sedation.
 They will correct the problem, making your breast feel soft again.
 In very rare cases, the surgeon may need to open the incision to achieve the same result.
 Today’s safe and technological-improved breast implants have reduced the incidence of capsular contraction to less than 5%.

 There are several criteria needed to properly diagnose capsular contraction, which are determined by the Baker Classification for capsular contraction.